ArkScript-lang/Ark/README.md

 EOF
 ```

-Finally, don't forget to `source $HOME/.bashrc` to refresh your path.
+Finally, don't forget to `source $HOME/.bashrc` to refresh your PATH.

 ### Through docker